pingcap/blog/use-case-tidb-in-eleme.md

 * MySQL Cluster and Percona XtraDB Cluster are scalable but only in their computing capability, not storage capacity.
 DDL for big tables also remains a tough task.

-* Column-oriented databases like [Cassandra](https://en.wikipedia.org/wiki/Cassandra) and Vertica support elastic scalability of both computing and storage with safe and fast DDL, but they are non-relational databases and do not support distributed transactions.
+* Column-oriented databases like [Cassandra](https://en.wikipedia.org/wiki/Cassandra) and Vertica support elastic scalability of both computing and storage with safe and fast DDL, but Cassandra is a non-relational database and does not support distributed transactions while Vertica is not designed for OLTP workloads.
 All of our existing MySQL-based applications must be transformed to be compatible with them, which creates a lot of work.

 * HBase has the same advantages and disadvantages of column-oriented databases.
 In addition, its operation and maintenance costs is too high for our archive job.